Somesh-6711/Text-Summarization/README.md

     AWS_ECR_LOGIN_URI = demo>>  566373416292.dkr.ecr.ap-south-1.amazonaws.com

     ECR_REPOSITORY_NAME = simple-app

+# 🛠️ Deployment Steps
+Build Docker Image: The source code is containerized using Docker.
+Push Docker Image to ECR: The image is pushed to AWS Elastic Container Registry (ECR).
+Launch EC2 Instance: The application is deployed on AWS EC2.
+Pull Docker Image from ECR: The EC2 instance pulls the latest Docker image from ECR.
+Run Docker Container: The Docker image is run on the EC2 instance, hosting the summarizer service.

 ### i am a student, i am learning and trying to be batter